Your Roadmap to Financial Wellness

 The result was that families had to rely on student loans, which became the norm for two generations of students going to college.

-Today, student loan debt in the United States totals $1.75 trillion and is growing six times faster than the American economy, according to the Education Data Initiative.
+As of July 2023, student loan debt in the United States totals $1.74 trillion and is growing six times faster than the American economy even amongst the current administration’s various loan forgiveness initiatives, according to the Education Data Initiative.
 Total student loan debt has increased more than a staggering 430% since 2003.

 “The youngest generations of workers — millennials and Generation Z — are feeling financial stress the most,” Carlisle said.
 “Millennials and Gen Z are also the two largest generations dealing with student loans.”

 The CARES Act was signed in 2020 to provide emergency relief to federal student loan borrowers feeling the economic effects of the pandemic.
-But, with the student loan repayment moratorium slated to expire in May, student loan debt is likely to add to financial stress for millions more young Americans in the very near future.
+But, with the end of the student loan repayment moratorium, student loan debt has added to financial stress for millions more Americans – both young and old.

 COVID-19 Forces a Rethinking of the Emergency Fund